๐ŸŽคLanguage and Popular Culture

 Canadian English

-• "Canadian raising" (the "ou" in "about" sounds different before voiceless consonants) is a distinctive phonetic marker that linguists use to identify Canadian speakers
+• "Canadian raising" is a distinctive phonetic marker where the "ou" in "about" sounds different before voiceless consonants.
+Linguists use this feature to identify Canadian speakers.

 • Regional variation from Newfoundland to British Columbia shows how vast geography creates internal dialect diversity